muntasimulhaque/muntasimulhaque.github.io/_posts/2025-05-12-cons-of-single-plaintext-file.md

 I was a happy outliner app user, particularly [Dynalist](https://dynalist.io/){:target="_blank"}, until I came across [this X post](https://x.com/karpathy/status/1902503836067229803){:target="_blank"} by [Andrej Karpathy](https://x.com/karpathy){:target="_blank"}.
 In this post Karpathy talked about why [append-and-review note](https://karpathy.bearblog.dev/the-append-and-review-note/){:target="_blank"} is his preferred note taking system and most importantly, why it works for him.

-Karpathy is one of those people on X, whose all the posts I read curiosuly for whatever they have to say.
+Karpathy is one of those people on X, whose posts I read religiously for whatever they have to say.
 In this post, he talked about his note taking process and why he chose it.
 It's selling point is, this note taking system is ridiculously simple.
 Things that are this simple can both work for or against you depending on your how you work.
 Unfortutenly it didn't work for me.

 This is how this note taking method works: Karpathy only maintains a single note for all his note taking purposes.
 He uses Apple Notes for this, which syncs to all his devices.
 He puts all kinds of notes in it: todo, to buy, ideas, code snippets and whatever else comes to his mind.
 That means anything and eveything.
 He even uses this note even as a passing clipboard for copy and paste notes.